To City Of Havelock Water Customers

-Beginning Sunday, April 16th, 2017, the City of Havelock will temporarily stop adding ammonia in the drinking water disinfection process.
-Havelock will resume adding ammonia to the disinfection process on Tuesday, May 16th, 2017.
-During the month of June-July, the City will continue to use chlorine to disinfect the drinking water.
-The City will also be conducting distribution system flushing program during this time period during the evening hours starting Sunday, April 16th, 2017.
+Beginning Sunday, October 17, 2021, the City of Havelock will temporarily stop adding ammonia in the drinking water disinfection process.
+Havelock will resume adding ammonia to the disinfection process on Wednesday, November 17, 2021.
+During the month of October - November, the City will continue to use chlorine to disinfect the drinking water.
+The City will also be conducting distribution system flushing program during this time period during the evening hours starting Sunday night, October 17, 2021.

 3. Why is this change occurring?